garden-io/garden/examples/argocd/README.md

 __TL;DR__

-1. Dev uses garden in the development environment and is happy with the changes made to the `api` service.
-Commits changes to GitHub repo.
+1. Developers use Garden for "inner loop" develop and push their changes to GitHub.
-2. Once they are pushed to `main`, GitHub workflow gets triggered that will push a new image via `garden publish api-image` to the container repository.
+2. Once changes are approved and merged to then `main` branch, a GitHub action is triggered that pushes images via the `garden publish` command.
-3. ArgoCD image updater picks the updated tag and commits it back to the GitHub repo.
-A new tag will be written to `api/chart/.argocd-source-api.yaml`.
+3. ArgoCD image updater picks the updated tag and commits it back to GitHub repo.
+This new tag will be written to `api/chart/.argocd-source-api.yaml`.
-4. ArgoCD watches the GitHub repo for new commits and syncs the new tag on Prod cluster.
+4. ArgoCD watches the GitHub repo for new commits and sync's new images to the Prod cluster.

 ## Overview

-This example is based on a traditional:tm: 3-tier app with `web`, `api` and `postgres` services.
+This example is based on a traditional 3-tier app with `web`, `api` and `postgres` services.

-This implementation requires two k8s clusters; one of which is a Dev/CI cluster while the other is a Prod cluster.
+This implementation requires two Kubernetes clusters; one of which is a Dev/CI cluster while the other is a Prod cluster.
+Garden is used to start development environments and trigger CI jobs in the Dev/CI cluster while ArgoCD is used for production deployments in the Prod cluster.
+Container images are built via Garden's in-cluster building functionality in the Dev/CI cluster and pushed to the respective repositories.
+In this example, we're using Dockerhub as our container registry.

 Purpose of Dev/CI cluster is to have resources deployed via `garden` during development (remote development environment on top on Kubernetes) and CI phases  while Prod cluster gets deployments sync'd via ArgoCD.
 Dev cluster has an in-cluster builder that will help with building service related container images and pushing them to respective container repositories.
 A dockerhub registry has been used.

 Argocd image updater helps with actively watching the container repos for new image builds and then creates a commit back to the GitHub repo with the image tag.
 Image tags are filtered based on `update-strategy` annotated in the ArgoCD application definition.
-For example, `api`'s definition will have below annotations that help image updater to pick the right tag.
+For example, `api`'s definition will have the annotations referenced below that help image updater to pick the right tag.
 ```yaml
 ---
 apiVersion: argoproj.io/v1alpha1